-We would love for you to try these elementary math vocabulary resources (word cards for math walls, journals, games, and activities) with your students.
+We would love for you to try these elementary math vocabulary resources with your students.
 It offers them opportunities to practice using math vocabulary in fun and engaging ways.
-You can download math vocabulary graphic organizers specific to your grade level (along with lots of other math freebies) in our free printable math resources bundle using this link: free printable math activities for elementary teachers.
+Download math vocabulary graphic organizers (along with other math freebies) in our free printable math activities for elementary teachers.

 Check out my math vocabulary resources, which include math vocabulary journals, word cards for a math wall, games, and activities.

 - 1st Grade Math Vocabulary Journals, Word Wall Cards, Games & Activities

 - 2nd Grade Math Vocabulary Journals, Word Wall Cards, Games & Activities

 - 3rd Grade Math Vocabulary Journals, Word Wall Cards, Games & Activities